Russia shows troops moving nuclear warheads in major exercise - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-Overview of Russia's Recent Nuclear Military Exercise
+Overview of Russia's Nuclear Military Exercise

-MOSCOW, May 20 (Reuters) - Russia on Wednesday showed what it said was footage of troops delivering nuclear warheads to mobile Iskander-M launch systems, loading them and moving them undetected to launch sites as part of a major nuclear exercise.
+MOSCOW, May 20 (Reuters) - Russia on Wednesday showed what it said was footage of troops delivering nuclear warheads to mobile Iskander-M missile launch systems, loading them and moving them to launch sites as part of a major nuclear exercise.

 In a statement released to state media, the Defence Ministry said its forces had practised bringing units to "the highest levels of combat readiness for the use of nuclear weapons".

-The three-day exercise, which started on Tuesday and is taking place across Russia and Belarus, comes at a time when Moscow is locked in what it says is an existential struggle with the West over Ukraine and tensions with NATO and Europe over the war are running high.
+The three-day exercise, which started on Tuesday and is taking place across Russia and Belarus, comes at a time when Moscow is locked in what it says is an existential struggle with the West over Ukraine.

-Scale and Scope of the Military Drills
+Scale and Scope of the Drills

 Video of the training element showed Russian nuclear forces moving in convoy through a heavily forested area, camouflaging their vehicles, and raising a launch tube into firing position.
+The Defence Ministry did not say where the drills took place.

-Iskander-M Missile System Capabilities
+Iskander-M Missile System and Deployment

 Key Takeaways